MahirBhatt2008/Mahir_BlueStampPortfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-piw2XX-Xe4?si=_hiuRGgAiChjdANE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For the third and final milestone of my Optical Character Recognition, I creating a program that is able to recognize and highlight text in live camera feeds.
+For the third and final milestone of my Optical Character Recognition, I created a program that is able to recognize and highlight text in live camera feeds.
 Using the code from my second milestone, which was able to detect characters in still and imported images, I altered specific parts to create a live camera feed using the input from my Raspberry Pi camera.
+Specifically, I added the instantiation of my Rasberry Pi to my original milestone 2 code, in order for the code to use the frames from the live camera rather than the imported image.
 When completing this task, I ran into lots of challenges.
 Most notably, I had difficulty creating a live video feed that was not only very smooth (not glitchy), but also able to detect characters in real time, rather than delayed.
-In overcoming this challenge, I had creating two seperate code segements: one that had an extremely smooth live video feed, but a slow OCR feature, and another that has a quick OCR execution but a very glitchy camera feed.
+In overcoming this challenge, I had creating two seperate code segements: one that had an extremely smooth live video feed, but a slow OCR feature, and another that had a quick OCR execution but a very glitchy camera feed.
 Using these two codes, I tried making a single code that would incoorperate the essentials of each of the individual codes.
 Though this may seem easy, accomplishing this task was extremely difficult, as many parts of each code would not fit each other when put together, leading me to have to research more about how OCR and live camera feed really work.

 # Second Milestone